Yevhen Rybchynskyi: Political activity

 A member of the group interparliament tights with the US and Norway.

 Intercession of the head of the Verkhovno-Radi Ukrayinsky for the rights of veterans, participants of the boyovi dіy, participants in the antiterrorist operation, and people with misconduct.

 Member of the Interim Special Commission of the Verkhovna Rada of Ukraine on the verification of violations during a repeat voting at the elections of Kryvy Rih Mayor November 15, 2015.

 Member of the Inter-Parliamentary Relations Group with the Kingdom of Norway.

 Member of the Inter-Parliamentary Relations Group with the Republic of Peru.

 Member of the Inter-Parliamentary Relations Group with the State of Israel.

 Member of the Inter-Parliamentary Relations Unit with the United States of America.

 He is a co-author of the Law on ensuring the right of a significant part of the population of Ukraine to celebrate the Nativity of Christ on December 25, which corresponds to their religious and ideological convictions and recognition on December 25 as the official holiday in Ukraine.

 Is the initiator and one of the co-authors of the law on the effective management of the property rights of copyright holders in the field of copyright and related rights.

 Public activity

 In 1996 he initiated a great action The Way to the Church, as a result of which Uspensky Cathedral was built.
 Over 200 000$ was collected.
 He was a member of the Orange Revolution (2004) and the Revolution of Dignity (2014) in Ukraine.
 He was an organizer of multiple charity actions to help the members and the families of the killed in Anti-Terrorist Operation Zone.

-Creativity
+Poetry

 An author of poetic collection «I am a mirror», «Folio» Publishing, Kharkiv, 2014.

 The author of words and music of such songs as: